CeON/dataverse/doc/sphinx-guides/source/admin/ror.rst

 ---------

 ROR (Research Organization Registry) is a registry of identifiers for research organizations.
-ROR identifiers helps with matching affiliation data with institutions.
+ROR identifiers help with matching affiliation data with institutions.

 For more informations visit `official ROR homepage <https://ror.org/>`_